mstilkerich/rcmcarddav/doc/INSTALL.md

 - [Configure](#configuration) the plugin if needed.
 - Enable RCMCardDAV in Roundcube
   Open the file `config/config.inc.php` and add `carddav` to the array `$config['plugins']`.
 - Login to Roundcube and setup your addressbook by navigation to the Settings page and click on CardDAV.
+The database tables are created during login, so it is important to logout first if already logged in.

 ## Installation with roundcube installed from Debian/Ubuntu repositories